 You need sustenance to get through this crazy day.
 Eat whatever you can find in your line of sight (there’s a grocery store and a couple of close food shops).
 Don’t forget you can ask the hostel desk attendant for advice.

 Charles Bridge Economic Hostel to Lennon Wall: ETA 3 min

 Get your first glimpse of the famous Charles Bridge and walk down a set of side stairs to the Lennon Wall.
-Snap an iconic selfie or simply admire the artistry (once you manage to find it).
-Who cares what the history is?
-It’s so pretty.
+Snap an iconic selfie or simply admire the artistry (once you manage to find the wall, that is).